 - July 27, 2019

-There is always so much hungama about the bride in the Indian weddings.
+There is always so much hungama about the bride in Indian weddings.
 Even rituals seem to be a lot more in a bride’s home than that of the groom.
 The bride and groom make the wedding and it’s unfair that only the bride gets all the attention.

 So, I decided to put this post together which will focus only on the groom.
-Are you thinking, what’s there to focus on the groom, it’s the same old boring stuff.
-No my dear friend, the Indian Groom of today has evolved a lot and is uber cool compared to his counterpart few decades ago.
+Are you thinking, what’s there to focus on the groom, it’s the same old boring stuff?
+No my dear friend, the Indian Groom of today has evolved a lot and is uber cool compared to his counterpart a few decades ago.